Interested in learning about the product backlog?

 Once you have your roadmap in place, it’s time to get cooking! 👩🍳

-Dice up the initiatives in your roadmap and add them to your Scrum product backlog.
+Dice up the initiatives and add them to your Scrum product backlog in your roadmap software.

 However, remember to add an item only if it has some real value.

 What you consider valuable depends on your project and user needs.

 Now that things are heating up 🔥, it’s time to organize your product backlog items by listing them using user stories, epics, or any method you prefer.

 We’ve talked about user stories, so what are epics?